 Hiding the times for "All Day" events

-Handling the times that are display for all-day events is done as follows.
+Handling the times that are displayed for all-day events is done as follows.
 In the columns that are titled Start Display and End Display (for auto-mapping) in the Calendar Import Template sheet above you would do one of the following;

 - Keep the cell empty/blank for the default behavior which is to show the time